-PBRC "assumes" that the dogs in its pages have been carefully evaluated prior to being approved and listed for adoption.
-However, we recommend that anyone interested in adopting a dog proceed with their own temperament evaluation.
+PBRC recommends that anyone interested in adopting a dog proceed with their own temperament evaluation.
 Help from a professional is recommended if the potential owner is not familiar with temperament testing.
 The evaluation should be done by someone who understands the breed and its particular characteristics.

 In general, Pit Bulls and AmStaffs make excellent pets, but like other breeds, it's possible that some of them carry undesirable traits such as human aggression, shyness, instability, etc, due to poor breeding or previous irresponsible/abusive ownership.
 These animals should NOT be made available for adoption unless they have successfully completed a strict rehabilitation program with a professional.

 Dog aggression is a normal trait for this breed...

 For more information about Pit Bull type dogs, please read PBRC's Breed-Info.